Skip to main content

 Was “Herb” still willing to risk his prize money?
 Herb was undaunted, suspecting nothing.
 Surely the well-bred scion was being built up so that he, the common man triumphant, could knock him down all the more dramatically when they met the second time.
 Stempel had faith in the formula.

 Not until six days later did Enright “very bluntly” break the bad news to Stempel.
 The show needed a new champion, said Enright.
 “You are going to have to go.”
 The careless cruelty of Enright’s plan for Herb’s demise would play no small part in the scandal to come.
 Leading Van Doren 16 to 0 the next night, he needed only to answer one easy five-point question to add $42,000 to his total winnings.
-The question was, Which movie won last year’s Academy Award?
+The question was: Which movie won last year’s Academy Award?
 The answer was Marty, Stempel’s favorite film, the story of another “little, short, squat guy” so much like himself.
 Enright instructed him to miss it, fall into a tie, lose 18 to 10 (which meant forfeiting $20,000) in the next game, and then adieu to Herb Stempel, $49,500 richer than he had been pre-Enright and nothing to complain about, right?

-Less swiftly than Stempel but just as surely, Charles Van Doren had taken the leap into fraud.
+Less swiftly than Stempel, but just as surely, Charles Van Doren had taken the leap into fraud.

 Wrong.
 Stempel was stunned, heartbroken, utterly inconsolable.
 To be “dumped on the program,” as he put it, to lose the brass ring, to fall back into drudging obscurity, above all, to appear before the entire country as the mental inferior of his social superior, “a guy Van Doren that had a fancy name, Ivy League education,” was more than Stempel could bear.
-“Tomorrow I take a dive,” he told a friend.
+“Tomorrow, I take a dive,” he told a friend.
 He then told his barber, then the local druggist, then Enright’s own publicity agent, Al Davis, on the day of the show.
 “He had almost broken completely down and was crying,” Franklin recalled years later.
 Nevertheless, he did as instructed; Enright still dominated him completely.
 Van Doren’s meteoric rise had begun.
 Stempel began seeing a psychiatrist.

 Between November 28, 1956, and March 11 of the following year, Charles Van Doren was by far the most popular, the most lauded, the most talked-about person on television.
-Twenty thousand admiring letters poured in on him.
+20,000 admiring letters poured in on him.
 He gave out press interviews to some five hundred reporters and appeared frequently as a guest on other television shows.
 He had to hire a secretary—whom he later married—to handle his mail and a talent agency to cope with all the book, lecture, and movie contracts that were waved in his face.
 He was the pride of the nation’s teachers, a model for schoolchildren, “so likeable,” wrote a Chicago television critic, “that he has come to be a ‘friend’ whose weekly visits the whole family eagerly anticipates.”

 There was not the slightest shadow of a doubt about the honesty of the program.
 “A nation breathed each breath with Charles,” wrote Gould of the Times, “and went out and bought another vial of Geritol.”
 Here was “a new kind of TV idol—of all things, an egghead … whom many a grateful parent regards as TV’s own health-restoring antidote to Presley.”
-So Time put it in its ultimate accolade to Charles Van Doren, a cover story on the “wizard of quiz” in its issue of February 11, 1957.
+So, Time put it in its ultimate accolade to Charles Van Doren, a cover story on the “wizard of quiz” in its issue of February 11, 1957.
 “Clamped in a vise of earphones, the eyes roll heavenward and squeeze shut, the brow sweats and furrows, the teeth gnaw at the lower lip” as the nation sits enthralled by “the fascinating, suspense-taut spectacle of his highly trained mind at work”—coming up with answers Al Freedman had given him the day before.

 How could Van Doren bear such grotesquely unmerited renown—unmerited except for his histrionic skills?
 The falsity of his position pained him —“made me terribly uncomfortable,” he said years later.
 The fraudulence frightened him.
 “I didn’t know what to do nor where to turn and, frankly, I was very much afraid.
 I told Freedman of my fears and misgivings, and I asked him several times to release me from the program.”
 From the wild roller coaster he was riding, however, there was no ready escape until Enright had squeezed every last drop of “entertainment” out of him.